 After you’ve got the IP unpacked, washed, rubber seal installed, condensation collector popped on, just set it on the counter and plug it in.

-Put the trivet in there (comes with the IP), put your frozen chicken on it, add 1.5 cups water or broth, put on the lid.
-The IP makes a cute little tinkling noise when you lock the lid in place.
+Put the trivet in there (comes with the machines), put your frozen chicken on it, add 1.5 cups water or broth, put on the lid.
+The lid makes a cute little tinkling noise when you lock it in place.

 Make sure the steam release knob on the back is turned toward the back of the IP.
 When it’s turned away, the IP holds in the pressure.
 When it’s turned in, it releases pressure.

 Press “Poultry” on the front.
 You’ll see “30” on the front panel — this denotes cooking time and 30 minutes is the default.
 Also, a light goes on under High Pressure (HP).